whatwg/streams/README.md

 ## Building "locally"

-This standard requires a recent version of [Node.js](https://nodejs.org/en/) to be installed as a prerequisite.
-Once that's done, you'll need to do a one-time run of `npm install` to set up our tooling.

 For quick local iteration, run `make`.
 To verify your changes locally, run `make deploy`.
 See more in the
 [WHATWG Contributor Guidelines](https://github.com/whatwg/meta/blob/master/CONTRIBUTING.md#building).